-Phatisa provides investors with investment opportunities in sector-specific African private equity funds, such as food and agriculture across sub-Saharan Africa,and affordable housing in eastern and southern Africa.
+Phatisa provides investors with investment opportunities in sector-specific African private equity funds, such as food and agriculture across sub-Saharan Africa,and affordable housing in eastern Africa.

 Leading multinational development finance institutions, European and Western governments, African and international financial institutions, African development banks, funds-of-funds and private companies have all invested with Phatisa as limited partners since 2009.